RidwanSharkar/Android-Cafe/README.md

 The Model encompasses the business logic and data structures of any food item - menu items can be further subcategorized and utilize Inheritence and Polymorphism for consistency across varieties.
 The Views consist of JavaFX for the graphical user interface and FXML for defining the layouts, while the Controller consists of activity classes that manage user interactions and application logic (onClick & event handlers).

-Usage:
+Usage & Specs:

-To use the app, simply download and install it on any compatible Android device:
-Pixel 2 API 28
+Download and install on any compatible Android device Pixel 2 API 28
 Android 9.0 | x86
+Java & Android Studio